ShizukaDonaghue/luve/README.md

 ### Delivery Fee Updates

 The free delivery threshold and the delivery fee are both coded in settings.py and therefore, if any changes are to be made, the codes will need to be updated.
-It would be beneficial for the business to be able to update the threshold and the fee on a front end panel without having to update the codes or accessing the admin panel.
+It would be beneficial for the business to be able to update the free delivery threshold and the fee on the front end of the application without having to update the codes or access the admin panel.
 This is from User Story [#72](https://github.com/ShizukaDonaghue/luve/issues/72).

 ### Product Review Response